Put a stop to glaucoma with filtration surgery in Harrisburg

 When we are young, the gel inside your eye (the vitreous) is firmly attached to the back of your eye.
 As we get older, the vitreous gel naturally becomes more liquid and collapses away from the retina.
 This is called posterior vitreous detachment (PVD).
 Click here to read on.

-Recognized leaders in Harrisburg eye surgery
+Recognized leaders in Harrisburg LASIK eye surgery

 Dr. Bennett Chotiner